maiesey/maiesey.github.io/_posts/2016-02-08-physics-state.markdown

 ---
 layout:     post
-title:      "Physics olympiad: do we got in?"
+title:      "Physics Olympiad: do we get in?"
 subtitle:   "Lots of hugs, coffee and comfort"
 date:       2016-02-08 3:50:00
 author:     "MJ"